MananKanani5/billeasy/README.md

-# Book Review API
+# Mini Assignment: Book Review API (Node.js)

+## Objective:

-A RESTful API for a Book Review system built with Node.js, Express, and PostgreSQL.
-This API allows users to manage books, submit reviews, and search for books.
+Build a RESTful API using Node.js (with Express) for a basic Book Review system.
+This assignment is designed to assess your understanding of backend fundamentals, authentication, and clean API design.

 ## Features